AyanMemon296/GoogleCloud-SkillBadges-QuickGuide/Arcade-Legend-Journey.md

 ## 🚫 Usage & Copyright Notice

 All content in this repository is created and owned by **Ayan Memon**.

-Any kind of copying, re-uploading, or redistribution without proper credit or permission is strictly prohibited.
+❌ Copying, re-uploading, or redistributing any part of this content without permission is strictly prohibited.
-If copied content is found (including partial or modified versions), **strict action will be taken**, including DMCA takedown requests.
+📌 Any unauthorized use may result in a **DMCA takedown** or other **appropriate action**.

-This repository is protected under the license provided in the repository.
+✅ This repository is protected under the included license.

 ---